alexandru-savinov/BalancedNewsGo/README.md

 - Caching and database persistence
 - Real-time progress tracking via SSE

+## Web Interface

+NewsBalancer includes a modern web UI that allows users to browse, view, and provide feedback on articles.
+The interface consists of:

+### Home Page (Articles List)
+- Displays a paginated list of articles with summary information
+- Includes visual indicators for political bias (slider) and confidence levels
+- Provides filtering by source, political leaning, and confidence level
+- Offers sorting options (newest/oldest, most left/right, highest/lowest confidence)
+- Implements client-side caching to improve performance

+### Article Detail Page
+- Shows complete article content with metadata (source, publication date)
+- Displays political bias analysis with confidence indicators
+- Provides visualization of the ensemble analysis, showing scores from different LLM models and perspectives
+- Allows users to submit feedback on the article's political leaning
+- Implements comprehensive error handling and loading states

+The web interface uses a responsive design that works well on both desktop and mobile devices.
+It features:

+- Client-side caching for improved performance
+- Real-time confidence visualization with color-coded indicators
+- Detailed tooltips and explanations for technical concepts
+- Advanced filtering options for power users
+- Proper error handling and loading states

+All static assets are served from the `/web` directory, with HTML templates in the root folder and JavaScript/CSS in their respective subfolders.

 ## Project Structure

 Here's a breakdown of the project's directory structure: